 Is a trip to Capilano Bridge Really Worth It?

 Like many attractions in Vancouver, visiting Capilano Suspension Bridge Park is not cheap.
-Check out the latest prices on the website, but the price was the main reason I had never been to the bridge in all of my 32.5 years of being from the Vancouver area.
+The price was the main reason I had never been to the bridge in all of my 32.5 years of being from the Vancouver area.

 That said, I can tell you, the money is worth it.
 It really is one of the best things to do in Vancouver, especially with kids!
 When I think about the environment of the North Shore, I think about how truly awe-inspiring it really is.
 Especially for people who have never really been around extremely big trees!
 Plus, a massive suspension bridge and Cliffwalk are not everyday type things to do!

 After living abroad so much, I have come to value the beauty of British Columbia.
 The trees are primary parts of that beauty.
 Sure the best way to experience that beauty is to get out on a 13 day backcountry trek and live off the land, but lets be real, most of us won’t do that.